 spirit, administrative skills, passion for care and openness to coaching” have done the trick.

 Vladimir Ryaguzov Hospitalised

 On 12 June, the Baptist Vladimir Ryaguzov (Krasnodar/Russia), Founding President and President of the Russian Evangelical Alliance from 2003 to 2013, suffered a serious stroke and is hospitalised.
 He is said to be of sound mind but can presently only move his eyelids.
 The family requests the prayers of all; he and his wife Inna have two small children.
 Pastor Ryaguzov was born in 1950.

 Also Vyacheslav Goncharenko, Senior Pastor of the Charismatic “New Life” church in Minsk/Belarus, is hospitalised with a possible stroke.
 His large congregation has made headlines for numerous reasons including the fact that it meets in a former cow barn.
 We have reported on this church in the past.

 Smolensk, 14 June 2013

-Postcript in May 2020: Vladimir Ryaguzov is seriously disabled and living with his family in Seattle/USA.
+Postscript from February 2020: Vladimir Ryaguzov is mentally seriously disabled and has been living with his family in Seattle/USA since 2015.